 This being so, it’s difficult to remember all the separate examples of books where thr heroine does this; however, reverting to my previous Annoying Hero list, I try to remember their female counterparts.
 Were they masochists, Mary Sues, or what?

-Number Three was Heathcliff, whom I’m sure everyone knows from ‘Wuthering Heights’ and whom I’m equally sure Emily Bronte didn’t intend as a hero at all, Byronic or otherwise.
-I didn’t find Cathy wonderfully sympathetic, but she clearly was the only woman about seemingly savage and sadistic enough to stand up to Heathcliff’s bullying ways.
+Number Five was Heathcliff, whom I’m sure everyone knows from ‘Wuthering Heights’ and whom I’m equally sure Emily Bronte didn’t intend as a hero at all, Byronic or otherwise.
+I didn’t find Cathy wonderfully sympathetic, but she clearly is the only woman about who is seemingly savage and sadistic enough to stand up to Heathcliff’s bullying ways.
 Sadly, having failed to move either of the two men she wants to accept each other, she sinks into a decline altogether feminine.
 She is decidedly selfish, but given her dismal background, with her mother dying very early and her father turning against her for her high spirits, plus her brother Hindley’s wild antics, it’s not surprising that she isn’t exactly gentle.
 She did seem to feel for Heathcliff when Hindley forced him to be a servant.

-I was interested in an article I saw mentioned, written by Patsy Stoneman, about Cathy’s wanting to have a ‘non possessive’ relationship of the sort for which Shelley yearned (and which, to be fair to those who advocate a set-up seemingly doomed to failure, probably can’t be properly envisaged or enacted within the narrow confines of our current society, anyway).
-A friend of mine on Goodreads was trying to trace this article, but hasn’t got back to me, but it does throw an intriguing new light on Cathy and her apparent selfishness in wanting two men at once.
+I was interested in an article I saw mentioned, written by Patsy Stoneman, about Cathy’s wanting to have a ‘non possessive’ relationship ‘of the sort for which Shelley yearned (and which, to be fair to those who advocate a set-up seemingly doomed to failure, probably can’t be properly envisaged or enacted within the confines of our current society, anyway).
+A friend of mine on Goodreads was trying to trace this article, and never got back to me, but it does throw an intriguing new light on Cathy and her apparent selfishness in wanting two men at once.
 To be fair to her, too, she doesn’t show any jealousy when she thinks Heathcliff might desire Isabella, though we might think she is much too blasé about such a savage man when she says words to the effect of; – ‘If you like her you shall have her – but I’m sure you don’t!”

-She comes across as generally insensitive and overbearing, as when she taunts Isabella about her foolish infatuation for Heathcliff, and when she jeers about Edgar’s jealousy over her praise of the returned Heathcliff (she says she isn’t jealous of Edgar’s praise of Isabella’s beauty; but then, that can hardly be intended to be sexual, though in the quasi-incestuous atmosphere that surrounds the story, who knows?).
+She comes across as generally insensitive and overbearing, as when she taunts Isabella about her foolish infatuation for Heathcliff, and when she jeers about Edgar’s jealousy over her praise of the returned Heathcliff (she says she isn’t jealous of Edgar’s praise of Isabella’s beauty; but then, that can hardly be intended to be sexual, though in the quasi-incestuous atmosphere that surrounds the story, some might question that).
 On the whole, if anyone can be said to deserve the fate of being (temporarily) stuck with Heathcliff, she does for valuing the opinion of a man capable of doing such disgusting things.
 Of course, she’s extremely young; perhaps if she’d lived to maturity, she’d have outlived her strange passion for him.

-Number Four Annoying Hero for me was James Bond, so the heroines (if they can be called that; they aren’t allowed to take much initiative) are legion, with him being a compulsive Don Juan.
+Number Six Annoying Hero for me was James Bond, so the heroines (if they can be called that; they aren’t allowed to take much initiative) are legion, with him being a compulsive Don Juan.
 Most of them have slipped my memory.
 As Mari Biella commented on the post, these women were largely lay figures created to be part of Bond’s male fantasy world of effortless conquest and hardly even meant to be anything other than desirable, worshiping conquests.

 There was one called Honeychile Ryder in Dr No, whom I quite liked before she surrendered to Bond, an athletic woman who lived alone supporting herself by fishing.
 As a young girl, she’d been beaten unconscious, raped and her nose broken by a man whom she later killed by putting a scorpion in his bed.
 I don’t much like saying a kind word about Bond, but I seem to remember he thought her revenge fair enough.
 There was a Countess known – of all names – as ‘Tracy’ who had emotional problems.
 Bond was in the process of sorting ‘em out after marrying her, but she was murdered.
 I seem to remember she threw an alarm clock at him once, which I thought a waste of a useful object.
 I don’t remember much about her personality.
 There was one called Tatiana Romonova from the USSR who didn’t seem to have any personality at all even before she met him, and then there was one called Pussy Galore who was a lesbian.
 I do remember Bond’s explanation for lesbianism – he put it down to women wearing trousers too often.
 Presumably if he’d worn a kilt, then the problems of the heroines’ foolish worship would be at an end, and he’d have gone over to men…